bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 The term *[forward secrecy](https://en.wikipedia.org/wiki/Perfect_forward_secrecy)* or *perfect forward secrecy* describes a feature of key-agreement (i.e., key-exchange) methods.
 That is, the server and client keys are used to negotiate new temporary keys that are used specifically and only for the current communication session.
 Practically, this means that even if the server’s private key is compromised, communication can only be decrypted by eavesdroppers if the attacker manages to obtain the key-pair specifically generated for the session.

 Perfect forward secrecy is achieved by randomly generating a key pair for key-agreement on every TLS/SSL handshake (in contrast to using the same key for all sessions).
-Methods implementing this technique are called “ephemeral”.
+Methods implementing this technique are called "ephemeral”.

-Currently two methods are commonly used to achieve perfect forward secrecy (note the character “E” appended to the traditional abbreviations):
+Currently two methods are commonly used to achieve perfect forward secrecy (note the character "E” appended to the traditional abbreviations):

 -   [DHE](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange): An ephemeral version of the Diffie-Hellman key-agreement protocol.
 -   [ECDHE](https://en.wikipedia.org/wiki/Elliptic_curve_Diffie%E2%80%93Hellman): An ephemeral version of the Elliptic Curve Diffie-Hellman key-agreement protocol.